joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-07-22-fiddler-meet-at-the-mall.md

 For both questions, the task at hand is enumerating how many ways there are for $1$, $2$, $3$, or $4$ friends to be at the mall at the same time, turn those descriptions into constraints on the space of arrival times $\{t_1, t_2, \ldots\}$, and then find the sub-volumes by integration.
 That's what's described in the first two sections below.

 Extending that style of analysis to high $N$ is not simple, because the mutual constraints between the $t_j$ get complicated, as would evaluating the resulting integrals.
 Instead, I approximate the window of overlap as the outcome of a Poisson process, look at excitations of the window, and ask at what number of friends $k$ would we expect to see one such occurrence over the hour.
-This leads to a seemingly exact asymptotic formula, though as we'll see, it is not wholly justified by the analysis.
+This leads to a seemingly exact asymptotic formula, though as we'll see, it is not totally justified by the analysis.

 ## $N=3$ friends